Reginah24/alu-AirBnB_clone/README.md

 # alu-AirBnB_clone

-This project is my own version of the AirBnB clone for ALU.

-## What this project is about
-I built a basic version of AirBnB using Python.
-It comes with a command-line interface that lets you create, show, update, and delete different objects like users, places, and more.
+This is a simple clone of the AirBnB project for ALU.
+The goal is to build a basic version of AirBnB using Python, with a command-line interpreter to manage different objects like users, places, and more.

+## Project Description

+This project is part of my ALU coursework.
+It helped me learn about object-oriented programming, file storage, and building a simple command interpreter in Python.

+## Command Interpreter

+The command interpreter lets you create, show, update, and delete objects.
+It works in interactive mode (with a prompt) or non-interactive mode (by passing commands as arguments).

-## How to run it
+### How to Start

-1. Make sure Python 3 is installed on your computer.
+1. Make sure you have Python 3 installed.
-2. Open your terminal or command prompt.
+2. Open a terminal in the project folder.
-3. Run this command:
+3. Start the interpreter with:
    ```
    python console.py
    ```

-## How it works
+### How to Use

-When you see `(hbnb)` in your terminal, you can type commands such as:
+When you see the prompt `(hbnb)`, you can type commands like:
 - `create User`
 - `show User <id>`
 - `destroy User <id>`